Petromin Corporation: Joint-venture between Dabbagh Group and Gulf Oil Corporation

 Petromin is one of only two companies allowed to set up fuel stations along highways in Saudi Arabia.
 In 2017 the company first announced its plans to build 240 gas stations across the Kingdom.

 Petromin entered a partnership with Nissan, becoming the official authorized distribution agent in Saudi Arabia.
 The first showroom was opened in Riyadh on 16 October 2016.
 In 2019, Petromin and Nissan extended the partnership.

+Evolution of Petromin

+Petromin Corporation began diversifying its business portfolio in the early 2000s.
+In addition to the original lubricant business, the company expanded into the vehicle maintenance industry by introducing Gulf Express in 2001, which was later renamed to Petromin Express - a quick automotive services network that served as its first step into the automotive sector.

+Furthermore, Petromin entered the General Electrical and Mechanical Repair services sector in 2012, under the brand name Petromin Auto Care, offering maintenance for all makes and models of vehicles.
+In the same year, Petromin also launched its first fuel station in the Kingdom of Saudi Arabia.

+In 2016, Petromin further expanded its operations into vehicle distribution by acquiring the Nissan brand dealership in Saudi Arabia.
+These initiatives allowed the company to enter the automotive market as a provider of both vehicles and services.

+Petromin evolved from a lubricant manufacturer to an automotive group offering electric vehicles, logistics and fleet services, car maintenance service centres, and auto parts distribution among others.

+They have expanded their operations to several countries in the region including, UAE, Egypt, India, Malaysia and Pakistan.
+Recent expansions include joint ventures with major companies like HPCL, DRB HICOM Malaysia, and acquisition of SpareIt.

+In 2023, HPCL and Petromin started a joint venture Automin Car Services in India to establish HP-Petromin Express co-branded vehicle service centres.

 Activities

 The Jeddah plant of Petromin is one of the biggest oil and mobilization plants in the Middle East and Petromin Corporation is the largest maker of lubricants in Saudi Arabia, with a present production capacity of 300,000 metric tons.